Updated for fall, 2018

 Sample questions for the in-class midterm exam.
-The midterm will consist of Two essay questions and four IDs.
+The midterm will consist of one or two essay questions and several IDs.
 The midterm is a closed- book exam, no notes are allowed.

 Essays should explain causes and effects, rather than simply providing a laundry list.
 A careful explanation with a few detailed and carefully considered examples is always better than a long list of examples without sufficient explanation.

 1) What are the supposed advantages of marriage (compared to unwed parenthood and compared to divorce) for children and society?
 Use Wallerstein, Waite and Gallagher, and DePaulo.
 What are the limitations of the methodologies of each scholar’s methodology?

 2) What are the racial differences in out-of-wedlock births, and what are the explanations for the differences?
 How has the rate of out-of-wedlock births changed since the Moynihan report?

 3) Describe the feminist critique of the “traditional” (husband bread winner, mother home maker) family.
 How do proponents of the traditional heterosexual married nuclear family respond to the critique?
 Use Friedan, and Waite and Gallagher.
 What does the debate between Stacey and Popenoe add to the debate over feminism and the family?

 Identifications.
 In three or four sentences, define the term and explain its significance.

 1) Selection Bias

 6) Incomplete Institutionalization of Step Parenthood